voidfill/Stryfe/README.md

-# stryfe
+# Stryfe

-An Electron application with Solid and TypeScript
+A Discord Client built with Solidjs and Electron.

 ## Recommended IDE Setup